Frankfort Dethatching Lawn Services

 Frankfort’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Mature tree canopy, compacted Drummer silty clay loam, decades of thatch accumulation, poor drainage, and shaded lawns with moss and disease pressure.
+- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.

 Frankfort Municipal Ordinances for Landscaping Operations & Equipment Use